bangaloresolutionshub/essbase/Lab15/LabGuide15.md

 18. Following similar steps create another datasource with name ``ADW_Dataload``

-19. In the query section of ADW_Dataload datasource use:
+19. In the query section of ADW_Dataload Datasource use:

 ``Select Product, Scenario, Statename, months, Sales from SAMPLE_BASIC_TABLE``

 ![](./images/image15_31.png "")

-20. Preview tab for ADW_Dataload datasource should look similar to mentioned below.
+20. The Preview tab for the ADW_ Datasource should look similar to the following:

 ![](./images/image15_32.png "")